WMD-group/CarrierCapture.jl/docs/src/usage.md

       │   │   ├── ...
       ```

-      You can submit jobs for all calculations using a following script in a high-performace computer with a batch system.
+      You can submit jobs for all calculations using a following script in a high-performance computer with a batch system.

       ```bash
       #!/bin/bash -l